 Short Story Submission Topic: What new opportunities do you think snowshoeing will open up for you?

-Ambassador Prize Kit: 2 pairs of Tubbs Frontier Snowshoes, 2 pairs of Tubbs 2-Part Snowshoe Poles, 2 sets of men’s or women’s gaiters, Tubbs custom belt, Tubbs water bottle and Tubbs branded playing cards.
-Retail value: $495.
+Ambassador Gear Kit: 2 pairs of Xplore Snowshoes, 2 pairs of Tubbs 2-Part Snowshoe Poles, 2 sets of men’s or women’s gaiters, Tubbs custom belt, a Tubbs beanie and other perks.

 Are you a hiker that becomes a snowshoer in the winter?
 Do you like to travel your favorite trails in the winter to see how they have become transformed in winter white?
 Do you have some set trails that you consistently follow or do you like to find new trails?
 If you answered yes to some of these questions you might be the perfect candidate for this category!
 We are looking for people to share their outings and experiences with others to inspire more people to get outdoors and explore the winter trails.